 - 1. Place the thermostat system switch to "Auto" or "Heat" and the fan to "Auto". - 2.
 Raise the heating set point temperature to a setting which is higher than the room temperature.
-The fan and compressor should cycle on after time delay (standard on Marvair heat pumps with an economizer and optional on all other Marvair units) has cycled. - 3.
+The fan and compressor should cycle on after time delay (standard on Marvair heat pumps with economizer) has cycled. - 3.
 Move the system switch to the "Off" position.
 All functions should stop.